Wood Frog

 Habitat:

-Moist woodlands, including deciduous, coniferous, and mixed forests.
-Adults mainly terrestrial except during breeding season.
-Usually prefer closed canopy areas.
+Inhabit moist wooded habitats including deciduous, coniferous, and mixed forests.
+Adults are mainly terrestrial except during the breeding season.
+Prefer closed canopy areas.

 Adult Coloration:

-Brown, grayish brown, bronze, reddish, or tan background color, with a dark brown or blackish “mask” extending from the eye through the tympanum (circular “ear” structure) to the shoulder, bordered by a white stripe on the upper lip.
-The mask extends forward in a narrower line to the tip of the snout.
-Males may appear nearly black and mask may be obscured during breeding.
-Can have black spots along each dorsolateral fold (ridge of raised skin down each each side of the back), on sides, and dark bands on hind legs.
-Belly is white, occasionally with gray mottling, sometimes with yellowish tint to sides or groin.
-In northern range may have light stripe on back and hind legs.
+Brown, greyish brown, bronze, reddish-brown or tan body color with a dark “mask” extending from the eye through the tympanum (circular “ear” structure on the side of the head) to the shoulder bordered by a white stripe on the upper lip.
+The mask extends to a narrow, dark stripe to the tip of the snout.
+Males may appear nearly black, and mask may be obscured during breeding, can have black spots along the dorsolateral folds (raised ridges running extending down each side of the back), sides, and dark bands on the hind legs.
+The belly is white with occasional grey mottling, sometimes they have a yellowish tint on the sides or groin.
+In the northern range they may have a light stripe down the back and on the hind legs.

 Adult Characteristics: